styfeng/SMERTI/README.md

 5. Evaluation_setup is to generate the evaluation lines for the datasets and includes choosing nouns, choosing evaluation lines per noun, and writing them to .txt files.
 (Evaluation)
 6. Final_evaluation is to calculate metrics including SPA, BLEU, Perplexity, and SLOR using SMERTI's output from the evaluation lines, and includes functions to write results to .txt files.
 (Evaluation)
 7. SLOR_normalization is to normalize all SLOR values (81,000 in our case) calculated from step 6. above to a [0,1] interval.
 (Evaluation)

+*Note: updated evaluation code and code for the baselines will be released at a later date.